pound-emu/pound/CONTRIBUTING.md

+**IMPORTANT: THE MEMORY ALLOCATION AND OOP BAN WILL BE REVERSED ONCE WE START SWITCH EMULATION**

 # Data-Oriented Design Fundamentals

 This document outlines the core principles and guidelines for contributing to our project, which has been rewritten